 Diesel powered locomotives emit high levels of particulate matter, nitrogen oxides and greenhouse gases, and normally idle whenever the locomotive is stationary and the temperature is below 40º F. The Vermont Department of Environmental Conservation’s Air Quality & Climate Division (AQCD) has developed a grant program to help reduce diesel emissions when the locomotives are stationary.
 The AQCD, through its Clean Diesel Grant Program, provides technical assistance and funding for the installation of idle-reduction technology for locomotives.
 This onboard equipment reduces the need for locomotive engine idling, thus improving local air quality while also reducing fuel consumption.

-The AQCD has partnered with Vermont Railway, Inc. to complete another idle reduction project.
-Under the Vermont Clean Diesel Grant Program, auxiliary power units (APUs) have been installed on six locomotives.
+The AQCD has partnered with Vermont Railway, Inc. and New England Central Railroad (NECR) to complete idle reduction projects.
+Under the Vermont Clean Diesel Grant Program, auxiliary power units (APUs) have been installed on a NECR locomotive and six Vermont Railway, Inc. locomotives.
 The APUs provide auxiliary power for battery charging and maintain engine coolant and oil temperatures, essentially eliminating the need to idle.
 Typically, a locomotive uses about five gallons of diesel fuel per hour of idling.
 Operating an APU in place of idling the locomotive engine, results in fuel savings of more than 90%.

-Through this project, a significant reduction in diesel emissions, as well as fuel savings are realized.
+Through these projects, a significant reduction in diesel emissions, as well as fuel savings are realized.